oktadev/okta-blog/_source/_posts/2022-04-28-gdpr-and-app-security.md

 ### More security integrations

-Applications that help with [automation testing](https://www.globalapptesting.com/blog/what-is-automation-testing), [automated breach and attack simulation](https://www.xmcyber.com/what-is-breach-and-attack-simulation/), [virtual private networks (VPNs)](https://www.kaspersky.com/resource-center/definitions/what-is-a-vpn), and [virtual private clouds (VPCs)](https://www.ibm.com/cloud/learn/vpc) are more likely to be added to an organization's security strategy.
-Such additions help shore up the defenses of digital infrastructure; VPCs and VPNs also offer a sandbox environment for employees to experiment with security features.
+Products and services that help with [automation testing](https://www.globalapptesting.com/blog/what-is-automation-testing), [automated breach and attack simulation](https://www.xmcyber.com/what-is-breach-and-attack-simulation/), [virtual private networks (VPNs)](https://www.kaspersky.com/resource-center/definitions/what-is-a-vpn), and [virtual private clouds (VPCs)](https://www.ibm.com/cloud/learn/vpc) are more likely to be added to an organization's security strategy.
+Such additions can shore up the defenses of digital infrastructure; VPCs and VPNs also offer a sandbox environment for employees to experiment with security features.

-### Faster response to breaches
+### Faster response to security incidents

 Previously, user data theft wasn't always handled as promptly as it should have been.
 GDPR enforcement requires organizations to communicate quickly about security breaches, which helps protect affected users and keeps other stakeholders well-informed.
 This can reduce the fallout of data theft.